When Gas Permeable Lenses Fail, Scleral Lenses Can Help

 Scleral lenses have a larger diameter than traditional lenses, giving them the ability to rest over the entire area of the sclera (the white part of your eye), but without directly touching the cornea.
 They also contain a tiny pool of artificial tears, which is built in to the lens.
 This constantly lubricates your eyes for superior comfort all day long.

-Speak with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang to see if you’re a candidate for scleral lenses.
+Speak with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang to see if you’re a candidate for scleral lenses.